quixio/quix-streams/docs/subscribe.md

     buffer.TimeSpanInMilliseconds = 100;
     ```

-Consuming data from that buffer is as simple as using its callback (Python) or events (C#).
+Consuming data from that buffer is achieved by using callbacks (Python) or events (C#).
 The buffer uses the same callbacks and events as when consuming without the buffer.
-For example, the following code prints the ParameterA value of the first timestamp of each packet released from the buffer:
+For example, the following code prints the `ParameterA` value of the first timestamp of each packet released from the buffer:

 === "Python"